Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

   }
   ```

+### Parameter: `extensionCustomScriptProtectedSetting`

+An object that contains the extension specific protected settings.

+- Required: No
+- Type: secureObject
+- Default: `{}`

 ### Parameter: `extensionDependencyAgentConfig`

 The configuration for the [Dependency Agent] extension.
 Must at least contain the ["enabled": true] property to be executed.